 Does each station have the necessary equipment?
 E.g., balls, bats, helmets, gloves, bases, cones, netting, pitching mound, first aid kit

-Are the stations clearly numbered?
+Ensure the stations clearly numbered

 Is there a sufficient amount of space at each station for athletes to perform each drill?